 - Your primary care provider will receive a patient medication list along with any identified potential therapy care gaps for that member as identified in the applicable quarter.

-- Prescribers will be re-notified regarding any unresolved therapy care gaps no more frequently than every 6 months.
+- Prescribers will be re-notified regarding any unresolved therapy care gaps no more than every 6 months.